top of page

 About the Festival

-Now in its fifth year, the Monarch Festival is Habitat For All's culminating educational annual event.
-Spanning two days, the Monarch Festival is a free, family-friendly event that promotes habitat and biodiversity conservation by empowering us to reimagine our backyards as sanctuaries for pollinators.
-It teaches us that even small acts can collectively make a big difference.
+The annual Habitat For All Monarch Festival is MLT's largest educational event.
+Spanning two days, the Festival is a free, family-friendly event that promotes habitat and biodiversity conservation by inspiring us to reimagine our backyards as sanctuaries for pollinators and ourselves.
+It reminds us that being outdoors for play, discovery, and habitat creation, makes for a better world for all.

 Weekend Agenda